Suddenly false rejects?

 3. The environment: Temperature and humidity

-Metal detectors are quite stable against environmental influences such as temperature or humidity when correctly adjusted.
+Metal detectors are quite stable against temperature or humidity when correctly adjusted.
 Nevertheless, these factors can play a role if they fluctuate strongly or change significantly after the installation and setup of the detector.
-So, if suddenly increased false rejections occur, it may be useful to check:
+So, if suddenly increased false rejections occur, it may be useful to check the following:

 - Does the ambient temperature fluctuate strongly during the day since the metal detector was installed?